chandrew314/AlleleSpecificGuideFinder/README.md

 # AlleleSpecificGuideFinder

 This program is designed to return allele-specific guides to be used for CRISPR/Cas9 heterozygous gene knockouts.
 There are slight differences in the nucleotide sequences between two different species' genes.
-AlleleSpecificGuideFinder capitalizes on these differences to generate CRISPR/Cas9 sgRNAs that target one species' allele.
+AlleleSpecificGuideFinder capitalizes on these differences to generate CRISPR/Cas9 sgRNAs that target one species's allele.
 ## Requirements

 AlleleSpecificGuideFinder utililizes [CRISPOR](https://github.com/maximilianh/crisporWebsite), which is described in [this paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2).